Ohio COVID-19 cases rise above benchmark 50 per 100,000 people

 On Thursday, the Ohio Department of Health said the state hit a rate of 77.4 new cases of COVID-19 per 100,000 residents over the past two weeks.
 For perspective, last week, that number sat at about 46 cases per 100,000.

+On May 12, DeWine announced he would end the health orders, despite not hitting that benchmark until a few weeks later.

+That benchmark was met about two months ago and continued to fall from there until about three weeks ago.

-You can see the case numbers per 100,000 residents over the last few weeks broken down by county below.
+You can see the case numbers per 100,000 residents over the last few weeks broken down by county here.

-The highly-contagious Delta variant is behind the recent uptick in Ohio's COVID-19 cases, according to the Ohio Department of Health.
-For example, new data from University Hospitals says more than 80% of the COVID-19 patients hospitalized there have the Delta variant.
-That's up from 42% two weeks ago.
+The highly contagious Delta variant is behind the recent uptick in Ohio's COVID-19 cases, according to the Ohio Department of Health.

-"Depending on the population that you looked at, we were at 2% or 10%," Hoyen, who also serves as the director of infection control at University Hospitals, told 3News.
-"Now, eight weeks later, we're at 80%.
-We're going to be close to 100% very, very soon."
+On Thursday, the state reported 1,205 new cases of COVID-19.
+That is nearly double the 21-day average of 631 cases.

 The lagging number of COVID-19 vaccinations is also playing a role in the rise in case numbers.
 Recent numbers show just over 49% of Ohioans have received at least one dose of the COVID-19 vaccine, compared to roughly 57% of all Americans.